dm5tt/LD1115H_ReverseEngineering/README.md

 It uses our old friend SGRSemi SRK1101/SGR1101A and a STM32F030 microcontroller.

 Rather boring hardware.
-Not spending any further time here.
+Not spending more time here.

 ## Hardware